nsat/react-lazylog/README.md

 -   Works in latest browser versions, including iOS Safari and Android Chrome
 -   v5+ requires React 18+

+## Demo

+A sample application demonstrating the library's capabilities can be found at: [https://nsat.github.io/react-lazylog/](https://nsat.github.io/react-lazylog/)

 ## Installation

 This package is published to the **GitHub Packages** registry under the `@nsat` scope.